-It’s her fault she’s used and abused; she’s broken and so buried in denial, she won’t pay me more money to listen to me tell her that.
+It’s her fault she’s used and abused; she’s broken and so buried in denial, she can’t sit here and listen to me tell her about that… and pay for it.
 (We’re Not in Denial)

 If I could have, this is what I would have said:

-Sociopaths need strong, capable, incredible, dedicated, loyal, loving, giving, GORGEOUS, normal human beings to use and take from; to give them validity; to cover them with a gloss of trustworthiness within their community.
+Sociopaths need strong, capable, incredible, dedicated, loyal, loving, giving, GORGEOUS, normal human beings to use and take from; to give them validity; to cover them with a gloss of trustworthiness.

-This woman you’re talking about – your “patient” – started out as a remarkable person, who like all people wanted love, believed in love and felt she was in love.
+This woman you’re talking about – your patient – started out as a remarkable person, who like all people trusted, wanted love, believed in love and felt she was in love.